There are seven different types of bail bonds available to defendants in Pennsylvania. The seven different types of bonds are:

 Each type of bond has different rules, regulations, and uses.
-Let’s discuss what each type is in a little more detail.
+Let’s discuss the difference between each class in a little more detail.

 Cash Bail Bonds

-Cash bail bonds are the first one on the list because they are, by far, the most common type of bail in the area.
-It is also relatively easy to understand.
-They’re exactly what they sound like: bail paid in cash by the defendant themselves.
+Cash bail bonds are first on the list because they are, by far, the most common and easiest to understand.
+The name tells you most of what you need to know about these bonds: a bail paid in cash by the defendant.

-While it is true that you can pay any bail in cash, there are certain types of bail where cash is the only accepted payment method.
-For example, violent crimes where the defendant has a higher-than-average flight risk are often slated for cash-only bail bonds.
-In situations where cash bail is required, the judge sets bail so high that your average defendant can’t afford it.
+While defendants may pay any bail in cash, there are certain situations where cash is the only accepted payment method.
+For example, cash-only bail bonds are most common when the defendant has a higher-than-average flight risk, such as violent crimes.
+In these situations, the judge sets bail so high that your average defendant cannot afford it.

 Surety Bail Bonds

-Surety bail bonds happen whenever a defendant hires a bail bonds company.
-These are the most common type of bail bonds whenever the defendant doesn’t have the kind of money required to pay bail on their own accord.
+Surety bail bonds are what bail bonds companies provide to defendants.
+Whenever the defendant doesn’t have the kind of money required to pay bail on their own accord, they can rely on a bond company to put up the cash for their bail.
 But, how do surety bonds work?

-Most bail companies (like us here at ABC Bail Bonds) charge a 10% rate for their services.
-What that means is that the defendant will have to pay the bond company 10% of the total cost of their bail.
-This helps to ensure that the defendant attends all of their appointed court dates and that they don’t skip bail.
+Most bail companies, like us here at ABC Bail Bonds, charge a 10% rate for their services.
+That means that the defendant will have to pay the bond company 10% of the total cost of their bail.
+As part of their investment, the bond company will ensure that the defendant attends all appointed court dates and doesn’t skip bail.